 Before we dive too deep into this conversation let us first take a look at a basic guideline when it comes to backspacing for 1994-2004 Mustangs (V6, GT, Mach 1, Bullitt and 94-98 Cobras with solid rear ends).

-American muscle cars look great with a fat tire under the back and since Ford gave the SN95 & New Edge Mustangs plenty of room in the rear wheel wells, there is no reason not to fill that space!
+Muscle cars look great with a fat tire under the back and since Ford gave the SN95 & New Edge Mustangs plenty of room in the rear wheel wells, there is no reason not to fill that space!
 Some of the most popular wheel combinations on the market for the SN-95 and New Edge Mustang revolve around deep dish wheels.
 So what does this mean?
-In simple terms the spokes of the wheels are “sunk” into the wheel.
+In simple terms, the spokes of the wheels are “sunk” into the wheel.
 Depending on backspacing and wheel diameter you get a 1”-3” “lip” on the wheel (seen in the picture below).

 Deep Dish Mustang wheels can be found on almost all of our most popular wheels for 94-04 Stangs.
-They all feature a polished or machined lip that gives you aggressive look that always turns heads.
-Some of the most popular Deep Dish rims we have are the SVE Series 2 wheels, Bullitt Wheels, SVE Series 3 and FR500 wheels.
+They all feature a polished or machined lip that gives you an aggressive look that always turns heads.
+Some of the most popular Deep Dish rims we have are the SVE Series 2 wheels, Bullitt Wheels, SVE Series 3, and FR500 wheels.
 Not all wheels feature a Deep Dish design such as the SVE Drift wheel.
 That doesn’t mean they are not wide.
 They come in 18x9 and 18x10 combinations that will still completely fill any wheel well.

 Since they were first introduced, one of the most popular wheels and tire kit options for these year range Mustangs has been the 17x9 front and 17x10.5 rear combination.
 Matching these Mustang wheels with a set of 275/40/17 tires in the front and 315/35/17 tires in the rear makes for an amazingly aggressive look!